Battle of Kandahar (2011)

 The Battle of Kandahar was an attack by Taliban forces on May 7, 2011, in the city of Kandahar.
 The battle was the biggest Taliban offensive of 2011, marking over 40 total deaths and over 50 total wounded.
-The fighting demonstrated that, despite heavy losses since 2001, the Taliban forces remain a threat to coalition and Afghan forces, and show that morale in insurgent groups has not died since the death of Bin Laden.
+The fighting demonstrated that, despite heavy losses since 2001, the Taliban forces remain a threat to coalition and Afghan forces, and show that morale in insurgent groups has not died since the killing of Osama bin Laden.

 Background

 Kandahar was known to have high insurgent levels.
 To push them out of Kandahar, in 2010 NATO and the US began a year-long campaign to push the Taliban and al-Qaeda out of Kandahar.
 Though a success, Kandahar still has insurgents in the city, though less than before.

 Battle

 Early in the morning, 40–60 (Taliban claim 200) militants used rocket-propelled grenades, guns and other weapons to attack the governor's office from nearby buildings.
 The Taliban then proceeded and attacked many more places, including outposts, police buildings and local offices.
 In most of the attacks, suicide bombers were used, though militants armed with guns also took part in the attack.
 In the suicide bombings, 4 civilians were killed and 50 wounded.

 Though fighting died down overnight, militants continued to attack throughout Sunday in a couple of abandoned buildings.
 The first casualty reports were released Sunday.
 AFP reported that there were 12 insurgents killed and seven captured, but AP quoted that Interior Ministry spokesman saying 23 attackers were killed, including eight that had suicide vests on.
 The battle continued for two days before Afghan police confirmed that most, or all, Taliban forces are out of Kandahar.

 On Sunday, Afghan police forced a little over two dozen Taliban militants back into a hotel, where Afghan police opened fire from rooftops.
 They killed over 20 until it came down to the last two.
 One of them was killed by gunfire, while the other one, wearing a suicide vest, blew himself up in the building, refusing to surrender.
 The Afghan Police and Security Forces effectively ended a majority of the battle.
 But, there continues to be minor amounts of Taliban inside the city.